albchia/Fashion-Blog-Project/README.md

 This project will help you to understand and master the _building blocks of a webpage_.
 What's next?
 A blogger, a developer, a stylish website!

 Use your HTML knowledge to create the underlying structure of the blog.
 Make sure to include pictures, lists, links, and other HTML elements that you have learned.

 ## Contributing

-This repository is the project created by myself during the Udacity Program.
+This repository is the project created by myself during the Codecademy Program.
 Therefore, pull requests will not be accepted.

 > For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).